What is your personal information?

 Make calls to Vodafone.
 These calls may be recorded for training, quality and business purposes.

-Use your mobile device.
+Use your device.

 Apply for a position to work at Vodafone.